Ever notice how any successful story throughout history tends to have a similar cast of characters?

-If you’re a caregiver, you value being compassionate, caring and kind to others, but especially your family and friends.
+If you’re a caregiver, you value being compassionate, caring and kind to others, especially your family and friends.
 You struggle to say no to people because you love to help out and give as much as you can.
 Burnout is a risk if you spread yourself too thin, however.
 You are easy to get along with, flexible to various situations, and always willing to do what is required to adapt to and fit in with others without losing your sense of self.
 Your favourite activities involve spending time with those you love, and you are the person that people call or talk to if they have been going through something tough or are in crisis.

 The caregiver archetype tends to include the loving parent, the teacher, the nurse, the doctor, the best friend forever, the rescuer, the mentor, the healer, the veteran and the civil servant.

 The royal wants power and to be in control.
 They love being a leader and the boss and love living the high life and the sense of entitlement that comes with this.
-The royal is not afraid to throw money at a problem so that it will go away, and is willing to use their status, title or name to get what they want and feel that they deserve.
+The royal is not afraid to throw money at a problem so that it will go away and is willing to use their status, title or name to get what they want and feel that they deserve.
 Activities, holidays and clothes all need to be the best that money can buy.

 Royal archetypes include the king, the queen, the prince or princess, the boss, the executive, the politician, the diva and the networker or social climber.

-The performer is all about entertaining others and being the centre of attention.
-Even at social and family gatherings.
+The performer is all about entertaining others and being the centre of attention, even at social and family gatherings.
 Like Lady Gaga, they live for the applause and moving others emotionally or making them laugh.
 The performer wants to be seen and believes that being dramatic and in the right places with the right people is the best way to achieve this.

 The performer archetype includes the actor, the entertainer, the comedian, the clown or fool, the eccentric, the trickster, the storyteller, the spellcaster, the magician and the provocateur.

 The spiritual person has their faith as the cornerstone of who they are.
-They are belief driven, and pray and seek for what they know to be true to come to fruition.
-They love to engage in yoga, meditation, and connecting with others on a deeper level and can feel very connected with others and the world around them.
+They are belief-driven and pray and seek for what they know to be true to come to fruition.
+They love to engage in yoga, meditation, and connecting with others on a deeper level and feel very connected with others and the world around them.
 The biggest trap for the spiritual person is magical thinking and not doing enough to take action and change the questionable things in their lives.
 They instead have hope and faith that things will work out the way they want, even when all the evidence suggests otherwise.

 The spiritual archetype can include the shaman, the saint, the mystic, the guru, the angel, the missionary, the martyr, the disciple and the Samaritan.

 The tastemaker values the beautiful nature of things above all else.
 They pay attention to trends, fashion and decor, and ensure that whatever they have is as aesthetically pleasing as possible.
-Different from the royal, they don’t assume that this is just about what is most decadent or expensive.
+But, unlike the royal, they don’t assume that this is just about what is most decadent or expensive.
 A tastemaker loves to explore new restaurants, shops, technology and holiday spots.
 Their weakness is judging others who do not prioritise aesthetics as much as them.

 The tastemaker archetype includes the fashionista, the goddess, the gentleman and the metrosexual.

 The explorer loves adventure, exploring the world, and seeking excitement wherever they are.
-They are curious about everything new and things they are yet to encounter, and as a result, fear commitment and being stuck in one spot or tied down by someone else in any way.
-The explorer feels drawn to things unseen and undiscovered and is willing to be practical about what it takes to live their life in this way.
+They are curious about everything new and things they are yet to encounter, and as a result, they fear commitment and being stuck in one spot or tied down by someone else in any way.
+The explorer feels drawn to things unseen and undiscovered and is willing to be practical about what it takes to live their lives in this way.
 They love meeting new people and immersing themselves in new cultures and experiences.